 5. Giving Your Opinion

 Yes, there are many online surveys that want your opinion.
 And yes, you can make cash on these sites.
 I've got a whole list of survey sites that I use to make around $325 a month.
 BUT — have you thought about focus groups?
 And I don't even mean “in person” focus groups.
 I mean ONLINE focus groups that can pay up to $140?!
 I've made some really nice extra cash with Respondent.
 I was actually kind of blown away.

 You'll find a big list of focus groups here on my site to help you get started.

 Can we talk Legos?
 While beginning my attic clear out, I cannot tell you the abundance of Legos I came across.
 BINS and BINS of Legos.
 And, an unopened Star Wars Millennium Falcon set.
-I always thought I’d save these for my own grandchildren (when I had them).
+I always thought I'd save these for my own grandchildren (….when I have them.
+I'm not a grandparent yet).
 For now, I have set them aside to save.
-I don’t have the heart to get rid of them just yet.
+I don't have the heart to get rid of them just yet.